 So you can see right off that growing your own plants is a cost saver of about $28.00.
 Just another reason why you should give this a try!

 Before we dive into starting plants from seed, there are a few things you will need to have first.

 1. First, you will need a place to grow your young plants or seedlings.
 A place that is warm (although it’s not a requirement) and one that is out of the way of tiny hands and nosey pets.

 2. Next, you will want a stand of sorts to hold your flats of delicate plants.
 Yes, you can purchase stands and pretty elaborate growing systems.
 But I like to do things on the cheaper side and try to reuse what I have on hand before heading out to the store to buy.
 If you have a shelf that you are not using or a table that you can repurpose this would be a great project for them.
 Look for something that is sturdy and can hold a few flats of plants.

 Step #1 Gather your containers.

 You know those plant containers your plants come in?
 Well, never EVER throw those out.
-They are more durable than you think and perfect to use when started your new batch of seedlings.
+They are more durable than you think and perfect to use when starting your new batch of seedlings.

-I believe I am on my 10th year with these containers and they are still holding strong.
+I believe I am in my 10th year with these containers and they are still holding strong.

 I also have the trays the plants came in which are really convenient when you are moving from inside to outside.

-They are also great for keeping water from dripping all over your floor.
+They are also great for keeping water from dripping all over your floor when you are watering.